Downtown Cruisers in Lenoir

 Normally when you hear crowds, you think of elbow-rubbing that turns into elbow-throwing, small children without the words they need to tell their parents that they want to go home, and of course, sweat stains.
 The type of crowd that the Lenoir Downtown Cruisers pull together is so far from that uncomfortable image, but I have to say that the October 2014 rally was exceptionally pleasant.
 The main streets in downtown Lenoir are shut down for the auto show, reserving all roadside parking to put the cars on display and leaving plenty of space for attendees to drift from one eye-catching ride to the next without bumping into one another or causing a traffic jam.

-According to estimates from the friendly folks working the event and Lenoir Downtown Cruisers President, Steve Cardwell himself(!), this particularly rally had attracted between 400 and 600 registered drivers looking for some well-earned recognition.
-Add in the throngs of Lenoir locals, car enthusiasts, and people just looking for a light-hearted saturday among good company, and it’s no surprise that the total headcount for the auto show was approaching 5,000 during peak hour.
-What was surprising was that all of these people, complete with cars, booths, and the like, could pack this modest little town without it feeling, well, packed!
+According to estimates from the friendly folks working the event and Lenoir Downtown Cruisers President, Steve Cardwell himself(!), this particular rally had attracted between 400 and 600 registered drivers looking for some well-earned recognition.
+Add in the throngs of Lenoir locals, car enthusiasts, and people just looking for a light-hearted Saturday among good company, and it’s no surprise that the total headcount for the auto show was approaching 5,000 during peak hours.
+What was surprising was that all of these people, complete with cars, booths, and the like could pack this modest little town without it feeling, well, packed!

 Another great thing about the Lenoir Downtown Cruisers shows is that there is no shortage of diversity, in either cars or drivers.
 If you have your heart set on finding a ‘42 Chevy pickup truck like your grandfather used to drive and show your friends a 2014 Corvette ZR1 like the kind you’re going to buy as soon as you cash your next paycheck, you’re in luck – The two cars will probably be parked right next to each other.

 Take a minute to talk to the drivers and you’ll encounter reason after another to keep believing that anything is possible.
-For instance, a seventy-year old man showcasing a convertible pink ‘74 Cadillac he won in a poker game and a mother of three running the family’s Pontiac Firebird in stock drag races on the weekends would be highlights in their own right at most other events.
+For instance, a seventy-year-old man showcasing a convertible pink ‘74 Cadillac he won in a poker game and a mother of three running the family’s Pontiac Firebird in stock drag races on the weekends would be highlighted in their own right at most other events.
 At the Lenoir Downtown Cruisers shows though, these two characters aren’t just real, and it’s not just that they’re at the same place at the same time.
-No, this auto show pulls together car enthusiasm that defines families and perforates entire communities, so it should be no surprise that pink Caddy-driving grandpa is drag-racing mother of three’s father in law – Each blazing their own trail in the four-wheeled world, but coming together to share with and celebrate each other here in Lenoir.
+No, this auto show pulls together car enthusiasm that defines families and perforates entire communities, so it should be no surprise that pink Caddy-driving grandpa is a drag-racing mother of three’s father-in-law – Each blazing their own trail in the four-wheeled world, but coming together to share with and celebrate each other here in Lenoir.